-These two tripods made the "Best Gear of the Year" list in the Digital PhotoPro Magazine final issue back in 2015.
+These two steady tripods made the "Best Gear of the Year" list in the Digital PhotoPro Magazine final issue back in 2015.
 In my search for the perfect tripod, that same article was still on their website several years later.

 Carbon fiber tripods have only been around for about 20 years and Gitzo was the first company to make them.
 Gizo Mountaineer tripods are their all-purpose tripods.
 At the majority of workshops and seminars I've attended the Mountaineer tripods are popular with landscape photographers because of their sturdiness.

 The newest Mountaineers have stiffer tube legs, much improved locks, and faster adjustment to get to ground-level shooting.

 The G-lock leg locking system is one of those features that once you experience it, you appreciate the engineering and quality that goes into it.

 You can find just the right size by choosing from 4 different dimensions of Gitzo Mountaineer tripods.